digitalist/chq/README_en.md

 [Alexey Sheglov]:

-1. `detach partition` - on both nodes parition will be move to `detached` dir
+1. `detach partition` - on both nodes parition will be moved to `detached` dir

 2. problem_node: `$ rm -rf /path/to/clickhouse_data/detached/*`